alexeygumirov/openhab/README.md

 - I use Basic UI for the web-page.
 - On the smart phone I use [OpenHab App beta](https://play.google.com/store/apps/details?id=org.openhab.habdroid.beta&hl=en).
 It works fine.
 But if you do not like "beta" in the name, you can use stable release version instead: [OpenHab App](https://play.google.com/store/apps/details?id=org.openhab.habdroid&hl=en).

-## Grafana and InfluxDB containers
+## Containers

-I run Grafana and InfluxDB in docker containers.
-In order to avoid complicated networking setup, I use `host` networking for both.
+I run Grafana, InfluxDB and Zigbee2mqtt in docker containers.
+In order to avoid complicated networking setup, I use `host` networking for all of them.
 To launch containers I use following `docker-compose.yml` file:

 ```yaml